We Can Treat The Cause

 Additionally, scar tissue created when the injured back heals itself does not have the strength or flexibility of normal tissue.
 Buildup of scar tissue from repeated injuries eventually weakens the back and can lead to more serious injury.

-Occasionally, lower back pain may indicate a more serious medical problem.
+Occasionally, low back pain may indicate a more serious medical problem.
 Pain accompanied by fever or loss of bowel or bladder control, pain when coughing, and progressive weakness in the legs may indicate a pinched nerve or other serious condition.
 People with diabetes may have severe lower back pain or pain radiating down the leg related to neuropathy.
 People with these symptoms should contact a doctor immediately to help prevent permanent damage.

 Upper Back Pain